anandtiwarics/www.dependencies.io/content/docs/quickstart.md

 title: Quickstart
 ---

 We really do mean quick.
-Just click the button below to go install the GitHub App on one of your repos.
+Just sign in and either install our GitHub App or add a GitLab repo.

 We'll then help you add a simple `dependencies.yml` to the repo and run your first build!

-{{< btn btn-class="btn-primary" url="https://github.com/apps/dependencies" inner="Install GitHub App <span class='fa fa-chevron-right'></span>" >}}
+{{< btn btn-class="btn-primary" url="https://app.dependencies.io" inner="Sign in <span class='fa fa-chevron-right'></span>" >}}